arty-arty/promise-zk/readme.md

 Safely blockchainify any puzzle game with zero-knowledge proofs.
 Async hash games were never possible onchain.
 Behold.
 First time in this world.
 Exclusively on Sui.
 We solved this challenge with a new zk primitive [unlock.circom](unlock.circom).
-Learn more about the [circom circuit here](zk-circuit.md).
+Learn more about this [circom circuit here](zk-circuit.md).

 Here is a [technical video](https://youtu.be/3qw3JumActw) demo.